Each toe is made up of 2 or 3 small bones. These bones are small and fragile. They can break after you stub your toe or drop something heavy on it.

 For pain, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).

-- If you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or bleeding, talk with your doctor.
+- If you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or bleeding, talk with your health care provider.

 - Do not give aspirin to children.

 You may also take acetaminophen (such as Tylenol) for pain relief.
-If you have liver disease, talk with your doctor before using this medicine.
+If you have liver disease, talk with your provider before using this medicine.

-Do not take more than the amount recommended on the medicine bottle or by your doctor.
+Do not take more than the amount recommended on the medicine bottle or by your provider.

 There may be some soreness and stiffness when you walk.
 This will go away once the muscles in your toe begin to stretch and strengthen.